prpole/dissertation/chapter3/norris_capitalocene.md

 More than forgiving a lack of agricultural acumen, the market in wheat seems actually to reward it.
-Magnus’s downfall comes because he is beaten in his market manipulations, not because of his extractive methods.
+Magnus’s downfall comes because he is beaten in his market manipulations, not because of his extractive methods *per se*.

-In fact, the extent to which the farmers, the ostensible heroes of the fight against the villainous railroads, become indistinguishable from any other sort of capitalist could be taken as evidence that *The Octopus* is not a critique of capitalism *per se* at all so much as it is a critique of monopoly---and such a critique is easily assimilable within the economistic worship of competition and “free” markets.
-In a certain reading, the defeat of the Derricks and death of the farmers, the novel’s central tragedy, could have been averted had they been able to enact their own plan to exploit Cheap Nature’s.
-Their great hope, the way they plan to beat the railroad, is to engage with the markets even more than they do.
+In fact, the extent to which the farmers, the ostensible heroes of the fight against the villainous railroads, become indistinguishable from any other sort of capitalist could be taken as evidence that *The Octopus* is not a critique of capitalism *per se* at all so much as it is a critique of monopoly---and the latter would be easily assimilable within an economistic worship of competition and “free” markets.
+In a certain reading, the defeat of the Derricks and death of the farmers, the novel’s central tragedy, could have been averted had they been able to enact their own plan to exploit Cheap Natures.
+Their great hope, the way they plan to beat the railroad, is to engage with the markets even more than they already do.
 Magnus is persuaded of this by a man characterized repeatedly as a “capitalist” who tells him that if wheat growers are to prosper, “we *must have new markets, greater markets*,” integrate the entire operations and “break up the Chicago wheat pits and elevator rigs